George Seymour, 7th Marquess of Hertford: Career

+Yarmouth was commissioned into the Militia as a second lieutenant in the 3rd Battalion, the Black Watch in 1891.
+He was promoted to lieutenant in 1894 and resigned his commission in 1896.
+He was appointed a deputy lieutenant for Warwickshire in 1893.

 In 1895, he was sent to Australia by his family "for the good of his health and the country", due to his blatant behaviour.
 Under the stage name of ‘Mademoiselle Roze’ he performed a number of dances, including an imitation of Loie Fuller, in theatres in Hobart and Melbourne.

 He settled in Mackay, growing sugar cane and bananas, but quickly created great animosity, due to being a dishonest employer: he was sued by a labourer (who won the case) for underpayment, and boasted tricking kanakas who purchased his chickens into thinking gold sovereigns were less valuable than silver half-crowns.

 He was noted for all-male house parties at his isolated residence 'The Rocks' near Mackay, and achieved notoriety for "skirt dancing" in a sequinned outfit with butterfly wings, as one newspaper phrased it: "gyrating in the fluffy serpentine dance before a Kanaka audience...
 His legs being tough and skinny his audience show little inclination to pot him as long pig."
 When he returned to England in 1897, a Mackay newspaper noted the citizens were "more interested in his departure" than his arrival.

-From 1889 to 1894, he served in the Black Watch and was a Lieutenant in the Warwickshire Imperial Yeomanry.
-He held the office of Deputy Lieutenant for Warwickshire and Justice of the Peace for Warwickshire.
+In 1904 Yarmouth joined the Warwickshire Imperial Yeomanry as a second lieutenant.
+He transferred to the Territorial Force on its creation in 1908 and was promoted to lieutenant that year, resigning his commission in 1911.
+He was also a Justice of the Peace for Warwickshire.

 He appeared on stage in the United States in one of Charles Frohman's companies under the name of Eric Hope.

 He filed for bankruptcy in 1909 and 1910, shortly before inheriting his father's titles and estate, Ragley Hall.

 Peerage

-In 1884, he became the Earl of Yarmouth and in 1901, he became the 7th Marquess of Hertford.

 After his father's death on 23 March 1912, he succeeded as the 7th Earl of Hertford, the 7th Earl of Yarmouth, the 8th Baron Conway of Ragley, the 7th Viscount Beauchamp, the 7th Marquess of Hertford, and the 8th Baron Conway and Killultagh.

 Personal life

 On 27 April 1903, he married heiress Alice Cornelia Thaw (1880–1955).
 She was the daughter of William Thaw Sr. At the wedding he extorted her parents to increase the dowry under the threat he would not go through the marriage.
 The marriage was annulled in 1908 due to non-consummation.
 As part of the divorce, all financial interests were returned to Thaw, and she resumed using her maiden name.

-In May 1913, he became engaged to Mrs. Moss-Cockle, who was much older than him and received $3,250,000 by her former husband.
-By July of the same year, the engagement was called off, with The New York Times writing: "It is rumored that lately the course of true love has not been running as smoothly as it ought to in the case of the Marquis of Hartford and Mrs. Moss Cockie, whose engagement was recently announced."
+In May 1913, he was briefly engaged to the much older Mrs. Moss-Cockle, who'd received $3,250,000 from her former husband.

 Lord Hertford died at his home in Torquay, Devonshire in 1940, aged 68 and childless.
 His titles passed to his nephew, Hugh Seymour.